-In 2011 when I first started working abroad as a campsite courier, smartphone capabilities were minimal, Instagram had only just begun, and exploring abroad was done for fun and not likes.
+It was 2011 when I first started worked abroad as a campsite courier, smartphone capabilities were minimal, Instagram had only just begun, and exploring abroad was done for fun and not likes.

 That was until I got a job, working as a campsite demo courier in the Italian Adriatic.